nwamsamson/jenkins_docker_automation/README.md

 ## 🔧 Project Objective

-To Automate the deployment of a simple static HTML page using Jenkins CI/CD pipeline and Docker, hosted on an AWS EC2 instance.
+Automate the deployment of a simple static HTML page using Jenkins CI/CD pipeline and Docker, hosted on an AWS EC2 instance.

 ---